 Acknowledgments

-I want to thank Matt Sangster and Orrin Wang for inviting me to contribute to this volume; and I am grateful to Harry Wonham, and Paul Peppis for their thoughtful readings of an earlier draft of the essay.
+I want to thank Matt Sangster and Orrin Wang for inviting me to contribute to this volume; and I am grateful to Harry Wonham and Paul Peppis for their thoughtful readings of an earlier draft of the essay.
 Preliminary portions of the essay were presented at Brown University in the winter of 2015 at the invitation of Jacques Khalip; and I am deeply indebted to his ongoing critical engagements with my argument and my thinking.

 Works Cited

 Agamben, Giorgio.
 “What Is the Contemporary?”
-What is an Apparatus?, translated by David Kishik and Stefan Pedatella, Fordham UP, 2009, pp. 39–54.
+What is an Apparatus?.
+Translated by David Kishik and Stefan Pedatella, Fordham UP, 2009, pp. 39–54.

 Benjamin, Walter.
-“On the Mimetic Faculty,” translated by Edmund Jephcott.
-Selected Writings, vol. 2, 1927–1934, edited by Michael W. Jennings, Howard Eiland and Gary Smith, Harvard UP, 1999, pp. 720–2.
+“On the Mimetic Faculty.”
+Translated by Edmund Jephcott.
+Walter Benjamin: Selected Writings, Volume 2: 1927–1934, edited by Michael W. Jennings, Howard Eiland and Gary Smith, Harvard UP, 1999, pp. 720–2.

 Bensmaïa, Rèda.
 “The Kafka Effect.”
-Foreword to Gilles Deleuze and Félix Guattari, Kafka: Toward a Minor Literature, translated by Dana Polan.
-U of Minnesota P, 1986, pp. ix–xxi.
+Kafka: Toward a Minor Literature, by Gilles Deleuze and Félix Guattari, translated by Dana Polan, U of Minnesota P, 1986, pp. ix–xxi.

 Bowie, David.
 “Andy Warhol.”
 Hunky Dory, RCA Records, 1971.